-The Enviro Team followed up with a letter writing campaign urging the BC Forests Minister to work with First Nations to implement a science-based Old-Growth Protection Act.
+The Enviro Team followed up with a letter writing campaign to save our ancient trees, urging the BC Forests Minister to work with First Nations to implement a science-based Old-Growth Protection Act.

-Nearly two years later, we bring an update from the frontlines of BC’s ancient forests.
+March 2021, we bring an update from the frontlines of BC’s old‑growth forests.

 In April 2020, photographer TJ Watt documented an ancient grove in the Caycuse watershed.
-He returned later that year to photograph the same area after the clearcut.
+He returned later that year to photograph the same area after it was clearcut.

 “It was truly an incredible and unique grove.
-I was stunned by the sheer number of monumental red cedars, one after another, on this gentle mountain slope,” said Watt.
+I was stunned by the sheer number of monumental red cedars, one after another, on this gentle mountain slope,” Watt said.

-“Giant cedars like these have immense ecological value, particularly as wildlife habitat, and important tourism and First Nations cultural value,” he continued.
+“Giant cedars like these have immense ecological value, particularly as wildlife habitat, and important tourism and First Nations cultural value,” he said.

 “Yet the BC government continues to allow irreplaceable, centuries-old trees to be high-graded for short-term gain.”

-The BC Government announces it has appointed a panel of two independent foresters, Garry Merkel and Al Gorley, to conduct an Old Growth Strategic Review on the ecological, economic and cultural importance of old-growth trees and forests.
+The BC Government appoints a panel of two independent foresters, Garry Merkel and Al Gorley, to conduct an Old Growth Strategic Review on the ecological, economic and cultural importance of old-growth trees and forests.

-After extensive public engagement, Merkel and Gorley submitted their report to the Province in April 2020.
+After extensive public engagement, Merkel and Gorley submit their report to the Province.

 The report titled A New Future for Ancient Forests makes 14 recommendations to be phased in over three years.

 Three environmental NGOs issue a Report Card on the progress of the new forest strategy.
-They give the BC government a failing grade.
+The BC government gets a failing grade.